schemburkar/octocat.dev/_pages/about.md

 ![profile picture of Shubhan Chemburkar](https://avatars.githubusercontent.com/u/3159347?v=4)

-**Shubhan Chemburkar** is a experienced software engineer having more than 12.5 years of expereince in Microsoft stack.
+**Shubhan Chemburkar** is a experienced software engineer having 13 years of experience in Microsoft stack.

 Currently he works in [Icertis](https://icertis.com) as a Senior Architect.
 He has previously worked at FIS (formerly SunGard) and Indigo Architects.